nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a student : `deletestudent`

-Deletes a student from your student list.
+Deletes a student from your student list based on the student index.

 Format: `deletestudent STUDENT_INDEX`